repaper/gratis/README.md

 1. [Raspberry Pi](http://www.raspberrypi.org/).
 2. [BeagleBone Black](http://www.beagleboard.org/)

+## Other software links

+These are other projects on GitHub or other sites, please check them out.
+(If you have a project, let us know an we will add a link here)

+1. https://github.com/aerialist/repaper_companion - Companion software for rePaper.
+Resize image and convert to XBM format.

 ======

 Gratis is a Repaper.org repository, initiated by E Ink and PDI for the purpose of making sure ePaper can go everywhere.